samwen2019/cities-graph/README.md

 The program uses LinkedList to store adjacency cities of a city.
 A HashMap is used to store all cities and their adjacency cities.
 In the HashMap, a city name is a key and the value is the adjacency cities of the city.

 BFS (breadth first search) is used.
-The searching for destination city is started from origin city.
+The searching for destination city is started from the origin city.
 It checks through all adjacency cities first.
-If an adjacency city does not match destination and not visited before, it saves the city in a queue.
+If an adjacency city does not match the destination and not visited before, it saves the city in a queue.
 After all adjacency cities are visited, it pops out the first city in the queue and used it to start a next round.
 It will return immediately if a match is found.
-If the queue is empty, it means all possibilities are exhausted and destination cannot be reached.
+If the queue is empty, it means all possibilities are exhausted and the destination cannot be reached.

 Todo List
 ----------